Run a service locally

 This is done by passing an extra property (kalix.dev-mode.service-port-mappings.customer-registry

-) to its Kalix Proxy to let it create a mapping between the logical name customer-registry and the host and port where the customer-registry service is running.
+) to its Kalix Runtime to let it create a mapping between the logical name customer-registry and the host and port where the customer-registry service is running.

-Note that you need to add service port mappings to the Kalix Proxy configuration for the service that depends on the other service.
-Here, customer-registry-subscriber depends on customer-registry, therefore we add the service port mapping to the Kalix Proxy associated with the customer-registry-subscriber.
+Note that you need to add service port mappings to the Kalix Runtime configuration for the service that depends on the other service.
+Here, customer-registry-subscriber depends on customer-registry, therefore we add the service port mapping to the Kalix Runtime associated with the customer-registry-subscriber.

 version: "3"